NickRoux/CPSC433-AI-assignment/README.md

 to build:
-from root (where 'src' and 'jfxrt.jar' are located:
+from root (where 'src' and 'jfxrt.jar' are located):
 	1) mkdir build
 	2) javac -cp jfxrt.jar -d build src/*/*.java